Density-Aware Farthest Point Sampling: Bound for the expected prediction error

-Note that, the bound in (\ref{bound_DA_FPS}) depends on four main quantities: the maximum error on the training set ($\epsilon_{\cL}$), which we can only compute after training a regression model, the label uncertainty ($\epsilon$), the expected error on the training data distribution ($\E_{p_{\cL}}\left[l(\bsX,Y,m_{\cL})\right]$), which we may not know or be able to compute, and the weighted fill distance, which contrarily to the previous three quantities does not depend on the data labels.
+The bound in (\ref{bound_DA_FPS}) depends on five main quantities: the maximum error on the training set ($\epsilon_{\cL}$), which we can only compute after training a regression model, the label uncertainty ($\epsilon$), the expected error on the training data distribution ($\E_{p_{\cL}}\left[l(\bsX,Y,m_{\cL})\right]$), which we may not know or be able to compute, $\mathbb{P}_{\cL}\left[p_{\cX_{\cD}} <p_{\cX_{\cL}}\right]$ quantifying the mismatch between $p_{\cX_{\cD}}$ and $p_{\cX_{\cL}}$, and the weighted fill distance.
+The last two quantities do not depend on the data labels, contrary to the first three.
 The expected error on the training data distribution and the maximum error on the training set indicate that the bound also depends on how well the unknown trained model fits the training data distribution.
-We do not consider minimizing these quantities because we can not estimate them without training a regression model.
+We do not consider minimizing these quantities because we cannot estimate them without training a regression model.
 We are considering a passive and model-agnostic sampling scenario where we have no knowledge about the data labels and the regression model at the time of selection.
-In what follows, we work under the general assumption that the employed trained model works well on the training data and these quantities to be negligible.
+In what follows, we work under the general assumption that the employed trained model works well on the training data and that these quantities are negligible.
 A similar assumption has been considered in previous work~\citep{just2023lava}.
-Note that, under these assumptions, the smaller the weighted fill distance of the selected training set, the smaller the bound for the expected approximation error on data from the source distribution $p_{\cD}$.
-In the next section we propose one possible sampling approach attempting to minimize the weighted fill distance of the selected set.
+Under such assumptions, the smaller the weighted fill distance of the selected training set and $\mathbb{P}_{\cL}\left[p_{\cX_{\cD}} <p_{\cX_{\cL}}\right]$, the smaller the bound for the expected approximation error on data from the source distribution $p_{\cD}$.

+In this work, we focus on minimizing the weighted fill distance of the selected set.
+We only consider minimizing the weighted fill distance for the following reasons: First, the weighted fill distance provides a quantification of distributional mismatch between the marginals of training and data source distributions by means of the weight function.
+If there is no distributional mismatch the fill distance is zero.
+Thus, minimizing the weighted fill distance is related to decreasing $\mathbb{P}_{\cL}\left[p_{\cX_{\cD}} <p_{\cX_{\cL}}\right]$ as well.
+Second, by taking into account point distances, the weighted fill distance provides a more comprehensive measure that captures both geometric coverage and distributional alignment aspects.
+Third, it is more tractable to minimize one of the two quantities than to minimize both.
+Our goal is to design a data sampling strategy, inducing a training data distribution marginal $p_{\cX_{\cL}}$, to sample a set $\cL_{\cX}$ with minimal weighted fill distance.